sarnold/pyserv/README.rst

 |tag| |license| |python|

-A Python_ HTTP server to handle simple GET requests for local files that also provides logging of requests/headers and an extra "feature" to handle (broken) clients that send the full URL instead of the GET file path.
+A `Python HTTP server`_ to handle simple GET requests for local files that provides logging of requests/headers and an extra "feature" to handle (broken) clients that send the full URL instead of the GET file path.

 .. important:: This is **not** intended for Internet/intranet use and